pratixashah/Belly-Button-Biodiversity/README.md

     - otu_labels as the hovertext for the chart.

   - **3. Gauge Chart:**
-    - It shows weekly washing frequency of the individual.
+    - It shows belly button washing frequency weekly of the individual.
     - The value ranges between 0 to 9.

   - **4. Bubble Chart:**